If you’re strapped to a tight budget, I think the Celestron PowerSeeker is one of the best telescopes you can get for the money.

 - Eyepieces Included: 20 mm, 4 mm

-Our Verdict: The Celestron 80EQ is the largest refractor in the PowerSeeker scope series.
-With both celestial and terrestrial viewing through a decent optical tube, it has great value at its price point.
+My Verdict: The Celestron 80EQ is the largest refractor in the PowerSeeker scope series.
+With both celestial and terrestrial viewing through a decent optical tube, in my opinion it has great value at its price point.
 For these reasons, it’s a winning telescope for under $200.

 Who is the Celestron PowerSeeker 80EQ Best Suited to?

 The PowerSeeker is a telescope designed specifically for the beginner.
-With its capabilities and at its price point, it has excellent value which is important for a newbie getting started in the hobby.
-But, even with its advantages, it’s still a beginner scope, so an upgrade will be inevitable at some point in the future as you yearn to see further and deeper into space.
+With its capabilities and at its price point, I think it has excellent value which is important for a newbie getting started in the hobby.
+But, even with its advantages, it’s still a beginner scope, so an upgrade will be inevitable at some point in the future as if you are anything like me, you will yearn to see further and deeper into space.

 However, its equatorial mount can be upgraded with motorized control allowing precision tracking of space objects and some astrophotography.
 Intermediates may want to spend more on a higher quality telescope, but the 80EQ would not be wasted on a beginner.